pawkakol1/worlds-air-quality-index/README.md

 To add integration use "Add Integration" button in section Settings->Devices&Services section, and choose "World's Air Quality Index".
 In popup window choose method of station adding:

-- using geographic localization,
+- using geographic localization (NOTICE: it works with WAQI internal stations only),
-- using station ID.
+- using station ID (NOTICE: it works with all API types available in WAQI:
+    - WAQI internal stations,
+    - stations from CanAir.IO,
+    - stations from Citizen Science project luftdaten.info.

 In case of geographic localization, there will be shown next window, where you need to put: